 Before we could leave the truck stop, we were summoned back inside by Abdullah, Timur’s shouty number two.
 Everyone demanded we show them the photos of our trip so far, and the increasingly hammered Abdullah began pulling moody poses for photos he demanded I take.

-Without a Jeep, it turned out our next best option was a couple of motorbikes.
-As I mounted mine, the front light fell off, so the driver reattached it with Scotch Tape and sped off into the night.
-I quickly got the feeling that he’d never been to the crater before—a feeling compounded by his frantic circling around the pitch-dark dunes.
-My ankles were cut to shreds as we slid through low scrub, and I clung to his paunchy belly for dear life.
+Without a Jeep, it turned out our next best option were a couple of motorbikes.
+As I mounted mine, the front light fell off, so the driver reattached it with Sellotape and sped off into the night.
+I quickly got the feeling that he’d never been to the crater before – a feeling compounded by his frantic circling around the pitch dark dunes.
+My ankles cut to shreds as we slid through low scrub, I clung to his paunchy belly for dear life.

 When he finally saw a faint glow on the horizon, he couldn’t contain his excitement.
 “Gaz!
 Gaz!” he screeched.

-Arriving at the Darvaza gas crater, which locals have dramatically named the “Gate to Hell,” I felt a bit like I'd reached the edge of the world.
-From a depth of 80 feet, methane gas seeped out of the rocky ground, fireballs erupting from white hot embers.
-After finding Stan, we navigated our way around its 650-foot circumference, a smoldering haze rising in front of our eyes.
-Its hardened sand walls were ablaze with yellow flames—the overpowering stench of gas, a lone rusted tamdyr, and a twisted metal strut the only indications that the rig had ever existed.
+Arriving at the Darvaza gas crater – which locals have dramatically named the “Gate to Hell” – I felt a bit like I'd reached the edge of the world.
+From a depth of 25 metres, methane gas seeped out of the rocky ground, fireballs erupting from white hot embers.
+Finding Stan, we navigated our way around its 200-metre circumference, a smouldering haze rising in front of our eyes.
+Its hardened sand walls ablaze with yellow flames – the overpowering stench of gas, a lone rusted tamdyr and a twisted metal strut the only indications that the rig had ever existed.